-(BPT) In winter we enjoy activities like sipping hot cocoa by the fire or staying in to snuggle up under cozy blankets while re-watching our favorite movies.
-But the winter season also brings some less-than-desirable side effects like dry itchy skin.
+(BPT) The winter season brings some less-than-desirable side effects.
+Like dry itchy skin.
+Though we enjoy activities like sipping hot cocoa by the fire.
+Or staying in to snuggle up under cozy blankets while re-watching our favorite movies.

-The good news is that none of those trade-offs are necessary because treating and preventing this wintertime discomfort can be helped with a simple change, says Dr. Michelle Henry, a board-certified dermatologist and cosmetic surgeon based in New York City.
+The good news is that none of those trade-offs are necessary.
+Because treating and preventing this wintertime discomfort can helped with a simple change.
+Says Dr. Michelle Henry.
+A board-certified dermatologist and cosmetic surgeon based in New York City.

-“In the winter, the conditions are much harsher on the skin, which means your skin has different needs,” Henry says.
-“So when the seasons change, that just means it’s time to switch up your skincare routine, just like you change the way you dress and how you spend time outdoors.”
+“In the winter, the conditions are much harsher on the skin.
+Which means your skin has different needs,” Henry says.
+“So when the seasons change, that means it’s time to switch up your skincare routine.
+Like you change the way you dress and how you spend time outdoors.”

 1. Dry air is everywhere

 You may think that the outside air is to blame for your dry itchy skin.
 While this may hold some truth, heated indoor air also has very little humidity.
 When you spend your life basking in this dry environment, your skin pays the price.

 “During the winter months, the skin contains more moisture than the air,” Henry says.
 “What happens is the dry environment leeches the moisture from the skin.
 Leaving it looking and feeling dry and dull.”

 Moisture loss, dryness, and cracking come as a result of damage to the skin barrier.
 To replenish your taxed skin.
 Slather on a rich emollient that contains ceramides daily.